Robyn Donaldson, J.D.

 Joe Bertrand has a variety of government experience in cities and local municipalities, as well as community and relations and outreach.
 His career has included being the Executive Director of the Hazel Crest Park District; City Manager, a Board of Director for The Link and Options Center; and Trustee for the Markham, Illinois Fire Pension Board.
 Bertrand has served as a Trustee of the Bremen Township; and Liaison to the Mayor of Hazel Crest, IL.
 Presently, he’s a City Council Member of the Village of Markham.

 We value somatic and embodied movement in addressing trauma stuck in the body.
-We appreciate the power of art, sound and literacy as healing modalities to cultivate resilience, confidence and inner peace.
+We appreciate the power of art, community building, sound and literacy as healing modalities to cultivate resilience, confidence and inner peace.

 We value Mind/Body/Emotional awareness and connection, as a necessary part of regulating the nervous system; and preventing dis-ease in the body, mind and spirit.